ChristophP/redux-elm-subscriptions/README.md

 ## Some Details

 The API is designed so you can control listening behavior based on your `state`.
-You subscription function receives the `state` and `dispatch` as parameters and should start listening to some event in the world, after that it needs to return a function to unsubscribe from the event you just started listening to.
-The function will be called every time the state changes, if a subscription is no longer present, the unsubscribe function will be called automatically.
+Your subscription function receives the `state` and `dispatch` as parameters and should start listening to some event in the world.
+After that it needs to return a function to unsubscribe from the event you just started listening to.
+The function will be called every time the state changes.
+If a subscription is no longer present in the returned object, the unsubscribe function will be called automatically.

-As long as yo make sure that your functions return functions to unsubscribe everything should be handled automatically for you.
+As long as yo make sure that your functions return functions to unsubscribe, everything should be handled automatically for you.

 ## How does it work?